GRTLCollaboration/GRFolres/paper/paper_for_GitHubpreview/paper_for_GitHubpreview_with_references.md

   class) so that it can easily be changed without major code modifications.
-The code also provides an implementation of 4∂ST without backreaction onto the metric (but including the possibility of using the new gauge), to enable comparison with previous works in the perturbative limit.
+The code also provides an implementation of 4∂ST without backreaction onto the metric (but including the possibility of using the new gauge), to enable comparison with previous works using the decoupling limit approximation.

 - Accuracy - The fields are evolved with a 4th order Runge-Kutta time integration and their derivatives calculated with the same finite